Chris Wood (rock musician): Early years

-Aged 18, Wood joined the Steve Hadley Quartet, a jazz/blues group in 1962.
-His younger sister Stephanie designed clothes for the Spencer Davis Group, based in Birmingham, and it was through her that Wood was first introduced to fellow Birmingham native Steve Winwood.
-A well-known Birmingham club, the Elbow Room, was an after-hours haunt of local bands and musicians and it was here that Wood used to meet up with Winwood and Jim Capaldi.
-At the age of 18, Winwood abandoned the Spencer Davis Group at the height of their popularity and, along with Wood, Capaldi and Dave Mason, formed Traffic.
+His younger sister Stephanie Wood designed clothes for the Spencer Davis Group, based in Birmingham, and it was through her that Wood was first introduced to fellow Birmingham native Steve Winwood.
+A well-known Birmingham club, the Elbow Room, was an after-hours venue for local bands and musicians, and it was here that Wood used to meet up with Winwood and Jim Capaldi.
+In 1967, 18-year-old Winwood abandoned the Spencer Davis Group at the height of their popularity, and along with Wood, Capaldi and Dave Mason, formed the psychedelic rock group Traffic.

+Traffic: 1967–1969

-To focus his fledgling band, Island Records' founder Chris Blackwell arranged for the four to retreat to an isolated farmhouse on the Berkshire Downs near Aston Tirrold.
+In 1967, in order to focus his fledgling band Traffic, Island Records' founder Chris Blackwell arranged for the four band members to retreat to an isolated farmhouse on the Berkshire Downs, near Aston Tirrold.
 Initially without electricity, telephone or running water, The Cottage (as it became universally known) was so remote that a generator had to be installed to power the group's equipment.
 A concrete outdoor stage was built with the band's stage equipment set up to overlook the surrounding fields.
 After six months honing their music, Traffic released their first single, "Paper Sun".

 In Traffic, Wood primarily played flute and saxophone, occasionally contributing keyboards, bass and vocals.
 Wood also co-wrote several of Traffic's songs, particularly during the earlier period of the band's recording career.
 His most notable contribution is as the co-writer (with Winwood and Capaldi), of "Dear Mr. Fantasy".

+Session work: 1968–1970

+Wood and Winwood played with Jimi Hendrix, and both appeared on the 1968 album Electric Ladyland (1968).
+He played the flute on the song "1983...
+(A Merman I Should Turn to Be)".
+During the album recording session, Wood met then-17-year-old Jeanette Jacobs (formerly of the 1960s girl group The Cake).
+Originally from New York, she had briefly come to London, accompanying Hendrix.
+The two would later marry.
+In 1969, Traffic recorded a jam session with Hendrix.
+Wood was then invited to perform in concert with the Jimi Hendrix Experience at the Royal Albert Hall, in South Kensington, London, on 24 February 1969.
+The concert was filmed, with Wood appearing on the song "Room Full of Mirrors".

+In 1969, Wood's talents appeared on a series of albums.
+On the eponymous 1969 self-titled second album of Free, he played the flute on "Mourning Sad Morning".
+For Nick Drake's Five Leaves Left 1969 debut album, Wood added flute on the song "Three Hours" accompanied by future Traffic member Rebop Kwaku Baah.
+The alternative version was previously unreleased, until 2017.
+Wood also applied his sax talents to Gordon Jackson's song "Snake & Ladders".
+It was previously believed that Wood featured on the Small Faces' The Autumn Stone (1969), but the flute work was credited to Lyn Dobson.